jacovis/Javi.ExplorerTreeView/README.md

 - [Acknowledgments](#acknowledgments)

 ## Features
-- provides a Windows Explorer navigation pane alike treeview usercontrol for WPF
+- Provides a Windows Explorer navigation pane alike treeview usercontrol for WPF
-- targets .NET Full Framework 4
+- Targets .NET Full Framework 4
-- supports lazy loading of treeview items
+- Supports lazy loading of treeview items
 - Dependency property to get the selected folder
 - Dependency property to set the root of the treeview
 - Dependency property to set if the tree items should be sorted